alexandair/entra-powershell-docs/docs/conceptual/migration-guide.md

 ```

 To use your script with the Microsoft Entra PowerShell module, replace the `Connect-AzureAD` cmdlet with the three lines provided in the snippet.
 You don’t need to rewrite the entire script.

-This code snippet is shortened for simplicity.
+The following script is the migrated script.

 ```powershell
 Import-Module -Name Microsoft.Graph.Entra